mitaylor/L1StudiesFramework/ReadL1Ntuples/README.md

 ### Summary

-This is an example for how to read the emulated trigger decisions from L1Ntuples created with the 2018 PbPb menu (L1Menu_CollisionsHeavyIons2018_v4_2_0.xml) or the updated baseline Run 3 menu (L1Menu_CollisionsHeavyIons2022_v0_0_0.xml).
+This is an example for how to read the emulated trigger decisions from L1Ntuples created with a Heavy Ion menu.
+Versions between L1Menu_CollisionsHeavyIons2018_v4_2_0.xml and L1Menu_CollisionsHeavyIons2022_v0_0_3 are supported.
 If you need a test file please contact me.

-If you are using a custom menu, you can edit the menu map in src/PrintDecisions.C by using the script data/makeMenuMap.sh to process your custom menu.
+If you are using a custom menu, you can add a menu map to include/Menu.h by using the script data/makeMenuMap.sh to process your custom menu.
 Please contact me if you need help.

 ### Running instructions

-1. Run cmsenv in CMSSW_12_3_0_pre1
+1. Run cmsenv in CMSSW_12_3_0

    ```
-   cd ~/L1StudiesFramework/CMSSW_12_3_0_pre1/src
+   cd ~/L1StudiesFramework/CMSSW_12_3_0/src
    cmsenv
    ```